Hope Boykin: Career

 In 2000, Boykin was invited to join the Alvin Ailey American Dance Theater.
 Called "a small force of nature on the stage" by The New York Times, in her career with Ailey she has performed an extensive repertoire in 71 countries across six continents.
 She has also taken part in offstage Ailey initiatives, including hosting their Ailey All Access video series.
-While there, she choreographed three works for the Company: Acceptance In Surrender (2005); Go in Grace (2008); and r-Evolution, Dream (2016).
-In 2020, Hope completed her 20th and final year as a member of the company.
-Her final performance with the company was cancelled due to the coronavirus pandemic, coronavirus pandemic. but that didn’t stop her.
-She continued to pursue her mission as a dancer as well as her work as a mentor, speaker, choreographer, and “educator of world renown.”
-As Hope said during an interview, “during the world’s intermission, who knows what I’ll discover next?”.
+In 2020, she left the company.
+Her final performance with the company was cancelled due to the coronavirus pandemic.